soal-one/soal-one-bootstrap/README.md

 ## DONE
+- Add workload: cert-manager
+- Script to add do-token (or whatever) to cluster to enable external-dns
 - Improve argocd install - use install.yaml as base
 - add .gitignore
 - add bootstrap folder to install gitops operator (argocd) incl. projects